SquidKit/SquidKit/README.md

 ![SquidKit: Swift stuff](https://raw.githubusercontent.com/SquidKit/SquidKit/assets/squidkit_logo.png)

-###Somewhat useful Swift code, somewhat tested.
+### Somewhat useful Swift code, somewhat tested.

 -----

 ## That's nice, but what is SquidKit more specifically?

-SquidKit is a collection of classes, etc that would often be useful in new iOS development projects.
+SquidKit is a collection of classes and related code that would often be useful in new iOS development projects.
 It is intended to relieve the developer of the task of building out some of the boring infrastructure that often needs to be built out for modern apps, especially ones that communicate with a server and receive responses in JSON format.
 SquidKit is a growing project, but already includes lots of rather useful stuff.

 ## Versions
 Release  | Supported OS